uwfangz/ud-OpenStreetMapData/OpenStreetMap.md

 #### Overabbreviated and misspelled street names

 I've created a *mapping* variable to map out the words that needs correction, e.g., words that are not capilized or misspelled and abbreviated.
-After having my *mapping* variable, I used the following function to correct them in *update_street_names*:
+After having my *mapping* variable, I use the following function to correct them in *update_street_names.py*:

 ```Python
 def update(name, mapping):